-With the possibility of increased Capital Taxes following the pandemic, many families are currently considering tax planning, in particular the lifetime transfer of assets through the generations to mitigate against the risk of increased wealth taxes on their assets.
+With the ever-looming possibility of increased Capital Taxes, many families are currently considering tax planning, in particular the lifetime transfer of assets through the generations to mitigate against the risk of higher wealth taxes on their assets.

 The dilemma that faces the older generation in making such asset transfers, is the risk that their children or grandchildren may be divorced once the family asset transfer has taken place.
 That asset then becomes vulnerable to division or sale by a divorce court.